pulkitmathurgoogle/ApplicationIntegrationBootCamp/labs/Connectors/webhook-trigger/README.md

 6. With the Connection created, let's provide the following configuration details in the Connector Event Trigger Editor page:
     1.  **Region:** Select the region of your Webhook connection.
     2.  **Connection:** Select the Webhook connection that you want to use.
 Application Integration only displays those Webhook connections that are active and have an event [subscription](https://cloud.google.com/integration-connectors/docs/eventsubscription) enabled.
-    3.  **Event subscription type:** Enter the type of event that you want to use to trigger the integration.
+    3.  **Custom Event type ID:** Enter the type of event that you want to use to trigger the integration.
 Type `issues`
     4.  **Service Account:** Select a service account with the [required IAM roles](https://cloud.google.com/application-integration/docs/configure-webhook-trigger#iam) for the Webhook trigger.
     5. Press Done.